Haydz/haydz.github.io/_posts/2020-04-20-elearnircert.md

 The benefit for me, is that it keeps my options open.
 I am still fine tuning my career and want to be able to change career paths if needed.

-## LABS - Hands on with a variety of tools
+## LABS - Hands On With A Variety Of Tools
 Full transparency, the exam does not cover the IDS/IPS tools.
 The exam covers Splunk, ELK and PCAP analysis.

 The labs do a fine job of getting you acquainted with the tools and providing varying levels of depth.
 Sometimes going beyond the tool.